-Proposal 5: Approval of Amendment of our Amended and Restated Articles of Incorporation to Declassify our Board of Directors and Provide for the Annual Election of Directors
+Proposal 5: Approval of Amendment of our Articles of Incorporation to Declassify our Board of Directors and Provide for the Annual Election of Directors

 Our Board of Directors is currently comprised of eight members.
-In accordance with our amended and restated articles of incorporation (our "Current Articles"), our Board is divided into three classes with staggered three-year terms.
-After considering the advantages and disadvantages of declassification, our Board has determined it is advisable and in the best interests of our Company and our shareholders to amend and restate our Current Articles, in accordance with the North Dakota law, to immediately declassify our board structure such that the terms of all of the Company's current directors will end at the 2024 annual meeting of shareholders.
-The text of the amendment and restatement of our Current Articles (the "Proposed Articles") is attached as Appendix A to this proxy statement and incorporated herein by reference.
+In accordance with our Articles of Incorporation (our "Current Articles"), our Board is divided into three classes with staggered three-year terms.
+After considering the advantages and disadvantages of declassification, our Board has determined it is advisable and in the best interests of our Company and our shareholders to amend our Current Articles, in accordance with the North Dakota law, to immediately declassify our board structure such that the terms of all of the Company's current directors will end at the 2024 annual meeting of shareholders and all director nominees will stand for election annually at and after the 2024 annual meeting of shareholders.
+The text of the amendment of our Current Articles (the "Proposed Articles") is attached as Appendix A to this proxy statement and incorporated herein by reference.